File a USPS Claim: Domestic

 Federal Holidays: Closed

 USPS Accounting Services determines whether to pay a claim in full or in part, or to deny a claim.

-Due to COVID-19 impacts, USPS is experiencing delays in processing claims.
-Please allow additional time for your claims decision.
+USPS usually sends claims decisions within 5-10 days.
 You can also check Claim History in your USPS.com account for updates.